Current Inquiries

 Review of Human Tissue Laws

-The Review of Human Tissue Laws: Issues Paper (2025) is now available, and submissions are open.
+Review of Human Tissue Laws: Discussion Paper (2025) now available.
 The Australian Law Reform Commission (ALRC) has been asked to inquire into human tissue laws.
-The Terms of Reference for this Inquiry ask the ALRC to explore matters including: Donation, retrieval and transplant of human cells, tissues and organs Consent
+The Terms of Reference for this Inquiry ask the ALRC to explore matters including: Donation, retrieval and transplant of human cells, tissues and organs Consent arrangements Regulation of ‘schools of anatomy’

 Read more